-Eligible entities that wish to submit a proposal in response to the competitive NOFA process will need to follow the steps outlined below and submit all required documents.
+Eligible entities that wish to submit a proposal in response to the competitive NOFA process will needed to follow the steps outlined below and submit all required documents.

-- 1. The NOFA will be posted for a minimum of sixty (60) days; - After NOFA response period has closed, PRDOH will evaluate each Application received based on scoring criteria identified in the NOFA; - After the Applications have been evaluated and selected, PRDOH will inform all Applicants of their evaluation results and work with the selected Applicants to begin the post-selection process outlined in NOFA; - 4.
-PRDOH will execute an SRA with each selected Program Applicant.
+- 1. The NOFA will be was posted for a minimum period of sixty (60) days, it will be named as the NOFA response period; - 2.
+After the NOFA response period has closed, PRDOH will-evaluated each Application received based on scoring criteria identified in the NOFA; - 3.
+After the Applications have been were evaluated and selected, PRDOH informed all Applicants of their evaluation results and worked with the selected Applicants to begin the post-selection process outlined in NOFA; - 4.
+PRDOH will executed an SRA with each selected Program Applicant.
+Each SRA details the approved projects and responsibilities that the Subrecipient entity must fulfill.

 PRDOH will inform the public that a NOFA to participate in the SIH Program is open for applications.
-Upon formally announcing the Program, PRDOH will post the NOFA to the PRDOH website and other locations per the approved outreach plan.
+Upon formally announcing the Program, PRDOH will posted the NOFA to the PRDOH website and other locations per the approved outreach plan.

-Criteria for scoring the NOFA proposals will capture the following:
+Criteria for scoring the NOFA proposals will captured the following:

 - Identification of needs for the currently serviced vulnerable population via data; this may include a waitlist for services. - A proposed solution for identified needs that includes the need for renovation or new construction of housing.
-All proposals must include: - Location such as a specific neighborhood, site, or building; - o Number of units required to achieve proposed solution; and - Number of beneficiaries to be served. - Capacity of the NGO to carry out project proposal. - Current financial structure of NGO including ability to pay for operating costs and other non-funded costs associate with the project.
+All proposals must include: - Location such as a specific neighborhood, site, or building; - Number of units required to achieve proposed solution; and - Number of beneficiaries to be served. - Capacity of the NGO to carry out project proposal.

+• Current financial structure of NGO including ability to pay for operating costs and other non-funded costs associated with the project.

-Further guidance on specifics related to Application requirements will be provided within the published NOFA.
-PRDOH will, at its discretion, determine the final items to be provided in the NOFA which will include additional information, criteria, and considerations for proposal selection.
-When the NOFA is released and published, it will be posted to the PRDOH website.
+Further guidance on specifics related to Application requirements will be was provided within the published NOFA.
+PRDOH will, at its discretion, determined the final items to be provided in the NOFA which will included additional information, criteria, and considerations for proposal selection.
+When The NOFA is was released, and published and it will be posted to on the PRDOH website.